The Benefits of Cold Plunging After Exercise: A Complete Guide to Smarter Recovery

 -

-Greater tolerance to stress, both physical and emotional
+Better tolerance for stress, both physical and emotional

 -

-Stimulation of the vagus nerve, associated with regulating mood, heartbeat and the digestive system
+Stimulation of the vagus nerve, linked to mood regulation, heart rate and the digestive system

-For this reason, the cold shower can be seen not only as a recovery tool, but also as part of a practice of resilience and self-control.
+For these reasons, cold plunging can be seen not only as a recovery tool, but also as part of a practice in resilience and self-control.

-Overtraining without adequate recovery time can lead to a condition known as overtraining - characterized by chronic fatigue, low performance, hormonal changes and increased risk of injury.
+Excessive training without proper recovery time can lead to a state known as overtraining — chronic fatigue, lower performance, hormonal disruption and a higher risk of injuries.

 -

-Reduce systemic inflammation that accumulates with continuous effort
+Reduce systemic inflammation that builds up under continuous strain

 -